 MOD RCC/85A19/3#1944

-5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Region 1 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
-(WRC-03)
+5.516A In the band 17.3-17.7 GHz, earth stations of the fixed-satellite service (space-to-Earth) in Regions 1 and 2 shall not claim protection from the broadcasting-satellite service feeder-link earth stations operating under Appendix 30A, nor put any limitations or restrictions on the locations of the broadcasting-satellite service feeder-link earth stations anywhere within the service area of the feeder link.
+In Region 2, the use of the fixed-satellite service in the band 17.3-17.7 GHz (space-to-Earth) shall not cause unacceptable interference to the space station receivers of the broadcasting-satellite service feeder link in Regions 1 and 3 operating and those to be operated in the future under Appendix 30A; upon receipt of a report of unacceptable interference, the notifying administration of the fixed-satellite service shall immediately eliminate or reduce interference to an acceptable level.
+(WRC-23)

 Reasons: Extend the applicability of this footnote to Region 2 and ensure the protection of receiving space stations operating under RR Appendix 30A.